Frequently Asked Questions (FAQ)

 How much does it cost?

 It’s free!
 As a service to the field of blindness, APH is offering this powerful, yet easy-to-use, software free-of-charge.
-Download now at brailleblaster.org!
+Download now at https://brailleblaster.org!

 What kinds of braille documents can I make with BrailleBlaster?